wilsontelab/genomex-mdi-tools/shared/README.md

 ### External components

-Component sharing can extend beyond a single pipelines suite, such that pipeline.yml may also attempt to load an environment, module, or option family from a different tool suite, which must also be installed into the working MDI directory by setting 'suite_dependencies' in the calling suite's _config.yml file.
+Component sharing can extend beyond a single tool suite, such that pipeline.yml may also attempt to load an environment, module, or option family from a different tool suite, which must also be installed into the working MDI directory by setting 'suite_dependencies' in the calling suite's _config.yml file.